Details covered in this document:

-The diagram below represents SoftNAS scope of Azure storage in a SNAP HA™ configuration regardless of the replication option selected.
+The diagram to the right represents SoftNAS scope of Azure storage in a SNAP HA™ configuration regardless of the replication option selected.
 All normal SNAP HA™ requirements and best practices apply, including HA pair of nodes being in an Availability Zone in the same Azure datacenter hardware cluster.
 SNAP HA™ cannot be split across regions if cross-region replication is done by Azure on the backend.

 Azure Storage Replication with SoftNAS